 - Teachers' work in developing contexts

-I teach in the Masters of Teaching and BABEd programs, supporting pre-service secondary teachers to understand the literacy and numeracy demands of their disciplines.
-I also teach in Apllied Linguistics and TESOL program, supporting in-service and pre-service teachers to understand how to teach English to multilingual learners.
+I teach in the Applied Linguistics and TESOL program, supporting in-service and pre-service teachers to understand how to teach English to multilingual learners.
+I also teach in the Masters of Teaching and BABEd programs, supporting pre-service secondary teachers to understand the literacy and numeracy demands of their disciplines.

 Shah, R & Quinn, M 2016, 'Mind the gap: global quality norms, national policy interpretations and local praxis in Timor-Leste', Compare, vol. 46, no. 3, pp. 394-413.View/Download from: Publisher's site